Canop/deser-hjson/README.md

 ```

 If the configuration file is invalid or doesn't match the expected type, the error details the expectation and the error precise location.

-## Project state

-Be careful that this deserializer hasn't been tested extensivelly enough and isn't used in many projects (please tell me if you use it).

-If you're interested in using this deserializer, or notice a problem, please come and tell me on [Miaou](https://miaou.dystroy.org/3768).

 ## Example